davery22/fork-join/README.md

 ## Q&A

-I can't promise I have made only good decisions, but I will try to explain my reasoning.
+I can't promise I have made only good decisions, but I can try to explain my reasoning.

 ---